mnosulko/Assignment2/README.md

 - no blocked transactions remained;
 - pg_blocking_pids() returned 0 rows.

+Two screenshots are attached for comparison:
+- Before: lock contention and blocked transactions were detected.
+- After: no blocked transactions were found and the query returned 0 rows.

 This confirms that lock contention was successfully identified and resolved.

 ## Conclusion